Moonbound

 When Peter sets out on a magical journey to rescue his little sister Anne, he needs to travel to mysterious territory: the Moon!
 Anne was kidnapped by the evil Moon Man when she tried to help the beetle Mr. Zoomzeman in search for his wife.
 On his fantastic adventure, Peter lands on the Star Meadow where he meets the sleepy Mr. Sandman.
 He knows, only at the Night Fairy’s dinner in the castle in the clouds, they can find out where Anne is – but there aren’t enough seats for everyone.
 So they join the wild race along the Milky Way against the five Spirits of Nature: Storm Giant, Lightning Witch, Henry Hail, Rainy Robin and Mother Frost…

-Despite its tight budget of $2.0M, Moonbound became a commercial success, earning $6.7M worldwide—a 233% return.
-The film's innovative storytelling engaged audiences, proving that strong storytelling can transcend budget limitations.
+Despite its small-scale budget of $2.0M, Moonbound became a financial success, earning $6.7M worldwide—a 233% return.
+The film's unique voice found its audience, confirming that strong storytelling can transcend budget limitations.

 Plot Structure